Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Currents carried by extended eigenstates

 For this reason, we use the average current

 to plot in Fig.~\ref{fig9}, which shows the current expectation values with respect to all the eigenstates.
 Except for the ones for the eigenstates with the complex eigenvalues, it is indeed equal to $\tilde{J}_N(\ell)$ for any $\ell$.
-We first note that the maximum current is achieved at the exceptional point by all the zero-energy eigenstates that coalesce there.
-We also note that for even $N$, the additional zero-energy eigenstate gives the current maximal for a fixed value of $\tilde{\gamma}$.
+We again note that the current is suppressed in the limit of large $\tilde{\gamma}$, and hence there is always a current maximum in the middle.
+The maximum current is achieved at the exceptional point by all the zero-energy eigenstates, namely the zero modes, which coalesce there.
+We also note that for even $N$, the additional zero mode gives the current maximal for a fixed value of $\tilde{\gamma}$.